rsksmart/rif-vc-issuer/README.md

 1. `Service Provider` request verification through `requestVerification` endpoint from `ListingService` and a verification record gets created.
 2. RIF Owner reviews and verifies the request via `verify` endpoint from `ListingService`, and approves / rejects it.
+This approval is not yet defined, ideally this would be the onboarding process (validation process) where some checks are performed against the provider being validated.
   - If approved, an email is sent with a challenge to be signed by the `Service Provider` and go to step 3.
   - If rejected, the request is removed from storage and nothing gets validated / updated.
 3. `Service Provider` signs the challenge coming from the email, and sends it through `acknowledge` endpoint from `ListingService`.